-Over half of Americans do not get the recommended eight hours of sleep a night.
+Roughly 40% of Americans do not get the recommended 7–9 hours of sleep a night.
 People’s sleep needs are different, but if you tend to fall asleep during monotonous or boring periods of the day, have problems with memory and concentration, or find yourself irritable, perhaps you need more sleep.
 If you’re having trouble sleeping, stop napping after 4 PM, avoid caffeine in the afternoon and evening, start a relaxing prebedtime routine that includes getting into bed at the same time every night, examine and work to reduce some of the stress in your day, and assess if your sleep space is too bright or noisy.
 If you toss and turn for more than half an hour trying to get to sleep, get out of bed to read or relax until you become drowsy.
 If these simple tips are ineffective and insomnia is chronic, talk to your physician to see if he can offer additional advice, therapy options, or a referral to a sleep specialist.

 Working exercise into your plan